-Ms Shen looked at the letter and found that it had stubbornly refused to change its meaning while she'd been looking away.
+Ms Shan looked at the letter and found that it had stubbornly refused to change its meaning while she'd been looking away.

 "Can we appeal it?"
 Marlon said

-"Yes, easily," Ms Shen said.
+"Yes, easily," Ms Shan said.
 "I tried to raise the issue with the Minister already, but he didn't seem very willing to chat."

 The plan had been simple.
 The Super Centre had a carpark slightly smaller than that of the neighbouring Mega Centre.
 This meant that when the Super Centre carpark was full, the Mega Centre got the overflow.
 By increasing the size of the Super Centre carpark, the situation would have reversed. ...continue reading "Do It Yourself – Chapter 29: Escalation"

 I was going to move on to something more interesting this week, because I'm already getting tired of the late Universal Monster Mash.
 Then I decided just to power through this one and House of Dracula.
-Ok, here goes:
+Here goes: